bimoware/dispage/README.md

 <div align="center"><h1>Dispage</h1></div>

-> ## ⚠ Warning! ⚠
-> This is a really new package so even if it's been tested a lot and the sample code provided here works perfecty, there could still be some bugs or issues you can report <a href="https://github.com/voxlinou1/dispage/issues">here</a> !

 ## About

 dispage is a powerful [Node.js](https://nodejs.org) module that allows you to easily create button to switch over embed pages on a discord message.